mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 ## What do you have to do to enable the detection of the @Aspect annotation?
 What does @EnableAspectJAutoProxy do?

+**three ways of declaring Spring AOP configuration**
+- the ProxyFactoryBean,
+- the aop namespace,
+- and @AspectJ-style annotations.

 ### Why do you want to use `@Aspect`?

 Reduce duplication of pointcut expression.
 Aspect allows you define the pointcut once and then reference it every time you need it.
 The `@Pointcut` annotation defines a reusable pointcut within an `@Aspect` aspect.

 After you have an **AspectJ** class that contains a list of methods annotated with **@Pointcut**, you want to wire it as a Spring Bean.
 Each of the methods in a `@Aspect` class can become an advice.
 If you’re using JavaConfig, you can turn on auto-proxying by applying the `@EnableAspectJAutoProxy` annotation at the class level of the configuration class.

+`@EnableAspectJAutoProxy` annotation enables support for handling components marked with AspectJ’s `@Aspect` annotation and is designed to be used on classes annotated with `@Configuration`.

 ### To enable annotation support in the Spring IoC container